lgiordani/punch/docs/index.md

 As mentioned before, this happens because date version parts are updated from an external source, which is unpredictable.

 Punch allows then to define actions, that is specific workflows that cannot be captured by the standard syntax.
-The only possible action type at the moment is `refresh`.
+The only possible action type at the moment is `conditional_reset`.

 Actions are defined by an `ACTIONS` list in the config file, with the following syntax